top of page

 HOW TO PROPERLY CREDIT ON INSTAGRAM

-Instagram is a great platform to share our voices and empower other people to do the same.
+Instagram is a powerful platform to share our voices and empower others to do the same.

-Even if you have the permission for repost, give credit and add a tag.
-Sharing a person's work without adding tags reflects poorly on your account and if you never publish any original content, you will find the number of followers dropping because the main value of your account will come from your original ideas.
+Even if you have permission to repost, always give credit and tag the original creator.
+Sharing someone’s work without proper acknowledgment not only reflects poorly on your account but can also harm your engagement.
+Followers appreciate originality, and the value of your account should come from your unique ideas.

 Ask first

-Many creators make a living from their art so you can't assume that the content is free for the taking.
-In my case I share how to tag on my highlights and many other artists do the same, check before.
+Many creators depend on their art for their livelihood, so never assume that their work is free for public use.
+In my case, I’ve shared guidelines on how to properly tag me in my Instagram highlights, and many other artists do the same.
+Always check for this information before reposting.

 Pinterest is not a stock image bank